joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/11/25/arts/music/at-the-brooklyn-academy-musical-journeys-through-minefields.html

 **Trump Plans Tariffs on Mexico, Canada and China That Could Cripple Trade**\
-`The president-elect said that he would impose the across-the-board tariffs on Day 1 and that they would stay in place until Canada, Mexico and China halted the flow of drugs and migrants.`\
+`The president-elect said that he would impose the across-the-board tariffs on Day 1 and that they would stay in place until the three countries halted the flow of drugs and migrants.`\
 https://nytimes.com/2024/11/25/business/economy/trump-tariffs-canada-mexico-china.html

 **Submit questions for Ben Standig's Commanders mailbag**\